code-423n4/2023-04-frankencoin/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   16
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  900
-- How many external imports are there?:
+- How many external imports are there?: 0
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  6
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Composition
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  70
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  true
-- Please describe required context:
+- Please describe required context:   There is a paper describing the economics of the system.
-- Does it use an oracle?:
+- Does it use an oracle?:  No
 - Does the token conform to the ERC20 standard?:
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: There are two novel logics in the system.
+The first one is an auction mechanism to liquidate collateral.
+The second one is a built-in bonding curve when creating or redeeming equity tokens.
 - Does it use a timelock function?:
 - Is it an NFT?:
 - Does it have an AMM?:
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?: No
 - Does it use rollups?:
 - Is it multi-chain?:
 - Does it use a side-chain?:
+- Describe any specific areas you would like addressed.
+E.g. Please try to break XYZ.": It is vital that there are no possibilities to mint infinite Frankencoins and that no one's deposited collateral can be stolen.
+- Do you have a preferred timezone for communication?: CET
 ```

 # Tests